-In all AH records where the critical measure associated with post placement responsibilities (ACM 12) was applied, the compliance rate was 0% due to insufficient documentation to meet the requirements set out in Standard 57.
-This measure was applied to 25 out of 64 records.
-In two-fifths (10 out of 25 records), there was no documentation of any contact or visit by the ASW with the adoptive family or with the child once the child was placed in the adoption home.
-In over half (14 out of 25 records), there was some documentation of contact or visits; however, the contact and/or visit did not meet policy requirements on timeline or nature of the contact.
-These records also lacked documentation on consulting the child about his or her views of the adoption and assisting the prospective adoptive family in meeting the child's specific needs as described in the plan of care at the time of proposal.
+In all AH records where the critical measure associated with post-placement responsibilities (ACM 12) was applied, the compliance rate (48%) was due to insufficient documentation concerning the requirements set out in Adoption Standard 57.
+This measure was applied to 29 out of 110 records.
+In nearly all the records rated not achieved (14 out of 15 records), there was no documentation of any contact or visit by the ASW with the adoptive family or with the child once the child was placed in the adoption home.
+In 1 record, there was some documentation of contact or visits; however, the contact and/or visit did not meet policy requirements on timeline or nature of the contact.
+Finally, the records rated not achieved also lacked documentation on consulting the child about his or her views of the adoption and assisting the prospective adoptive family in meeting the child's specific needs as described in the plan of care.